Why your website must be mobile optimised

-If your business uses social media as part of your marketing tool kit, most of your potential customers are accessing those social media sites via mobile.
-When they click on your post, are you taking them to a mobile optimised page or back to your website of 1999?
+If your business uses social media as part of your marketing tool kit, many of your potential customers are accessing those social media sites via mobile.
+When they click on your post, are you taking them to a mobile optimised URL on your website or back to your website of 1999?
 If you’re not mobile optimised for your social media visitors, they will abandon you at the drop of a hat.

-Google indicated, back in April 2015, that it would commence initiatives that preference mobile optimised sites in its search rankings.
-There were several further announcements to prepare you for this over the next several months included a substantial warning in 2016.
+Google indicated, way back in April 2015, that it would commence initiatives that preference mobile optimised sites in its search rankings.
+There were several further announcements to prepare you for this over the next several months including a substantial warning in 2016.

 Common problems associated with a non-mobile optimised website